doudou/snapsync/README.md

 possibilities.
 Targets have configuration files that allow to fine-tune snapsync's automated behaviour to that effect.

+## Future development

+The main two functionalities that I plan to add to snapsync are having a per-session service that provides notifications of what snapsync is doing, and remote backup (through e.g. SSH)

 ## Development

 To develop snapsync, clone this repository and install the dependencies